Max Muncy Preview, Player Props: Dodgers vs. Padres

-The Los Angeles Dodgers, including Max Muncy (hitting .237 in his past 10 games, with two doubles, three home runs, three walks and 11 RBI), battle starter Pedro Avila and the San Diego Padres at Dodger Stadium, Monday at 10:10 PM ET.
+The Los Angeles Dodgers, including Max Muncy (.244 on-base percentage in past 10 games, 87 points below season-long percentage), take on starter Michael Wacha and the San Diego Padres at Dodger Stadium, Tuesday at 10:10 PM ET.

-In his last game, he went 1-for-4 with a double against the Nationals.
+He notched a home run while going 1-for-5 in his previous game against the Padres.

 Max Muncy Game Info & Props vs. the Padres